• Skip to primary navigation

 Sign up for my newsletter and grab your free Course Development Plan PDF to streamline course creation.

-Also, if you’re interested in learning more about Instructional Design, I have a 10-module comprehensive course (Essentials of Instructional Design) launching over at Sprout E-Learning on July 13th.
-You can save $150 on this course until June 29th.
+Also, if you’re interested in learning more about Instructional Design, I have a 60+ lesson course, Essentials of Instructional Design that you can check out.
+You can save $150 on this course until August 14th.

 Check it out on Sprout E-Learning!